UlricusR/multilingual-github-pages/docs/_posts/2022-09-24-welcome-to-jekyll.md

 lang: en
 ---

 _This is the original Jekyll post after having initialized the Jekyll site.
-It contains useful information, therefore I'll leave it in._
+It contains useful information, therefore I'll leave it in.
+Furthermore, this post is not translated on purpose to demonstrate the default post feature of Polyglot._

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.